dchura/Safe-Queue/README.md

 <b>The primary element of Safe Queue is GPS location.</b>  The app uses your GPS location as a condition for entering the 'safe queue' of a business.
 A consumer can enter a line for a business if he is located within 1000 feet of the business.
 It doesn't matter who you are, as long as you are nearby and stay nearby.
 Typically you will be waiting in your car where you are 'safe' rather than standing outside in a line with lots of other people, subject to spread of the virus, the weather (hot or cold) and ability to stand for a long time.
 If you drive away from the business, you are removed from the line automatically by the App.
 The app provides directions to businesses and clearly shows when you can get in line at a business (i.e. you are close enough to it)

 A business creates a 'safe queue' for itself using the same App.
 The manager (or employee) creates the queue, where the GPS location of that person becomes the location used for the business.
 This becomes published where consumers see it in their Apps (based upon their location).
 The app reverse-geocodes the location into an address so the business does not need to enter (though it can edit it).
 Once created, an employee of the business controls the actual entry of people with a few simple buttons.
-The business can delete the 'safe queue' at any time, if they want.
-However, any consumer who shows up long before opening hours can get in line, provided they stay close to the business!
+Anyone who shows up long before opening hours can get in line, provided they stay close to the business!
 Note that a business can create several safe queues, perhaps segregating them by entrance location (e.g. contractor vs. consumer), by age (e.g. over 65 line), or by type (e.g. Instacart shoppers vs individuals)

 <b>Another key element of Safe Queue is a QR-Code.</b>  The identity of persons in line is encapsulated in a randomly-generated QR Code by the App,  which is scanned by the business to validate entry.
 This requires nothing from the user, so is super-easy to use.
 In addition, it is completely anonymous, as consumers expect when shopping.